Xbox (app): History

-Xbox 360 SmartGlass was originally announced at E3 2012, for Windows 8, Android and iOS.
-Microsoft demonstrated use cases for the new app within both games and entertainment, including a minimap for Ascend: New Gods, a second screen experience for School of Rock with supplemental content, and Game of Thrones (with interactive maps and family tree diagrams).
-With the release of Xbox One in November 2013, Microsoft released an accompanying Xbox One SmartGlass app for Android, iOS, Windows 8.1, and Windows Phone, which contained more extensive functionality for controlling the console.
+Xbox 360 SmartGlass was originally announced at E3 2012, for Windows 8, Windows Phone 8, Android and iOS; it was originally designed as a second screen companion, allowing users to navigate the console and access supplemental features and content.
+During the E3 presentation, Microsoft demonstrated applications such as a minimap for Ascend: Hand of Kul, and supplemental content for School of Rock and Game of Thrones.
+At launch, SmartGlass integrated with apps and games such as Dance Central 3, the ESPN app, Forza Horizon, Halo Waypoint, HBO Go, Xbox Music (such as controlling playlists while in-game), and Xbox Video.
+With the release of Xbox One in November 2013, Microsoft released an accompanying Xbox One SmartGlass app for Android, iOS, Windows 8.1, and Windows Phone; this version was navigated using a version of the Xbox One dashboard, with users able to also manage pinned tiles from the app.